 Amy started freelancing as DWA so she could offer better customer service, including faster turn-arounds, more suppliers and a broader spectrum of graphic services.

 After 25 years the original mission of DWA still holds true today: to listen to small business owners and provide honest, personal customer service while helping companies expand the reach of their brand.
-The studio assists clients by phone, in the studio, at their business locations or at coffee shops — but not if they sell chocolate glazed donuts.
+The graphic design studio assists clients by phone, in the studio, at their business locations or at local coffee shops — but not if they sell those chocolate glazed donuts.
 Gotta draw the line somewhere!

 Owner Amy Collen, launched her freelance graphic design business in 1991.
 She has adapted to changes in the industry, beginning with advancements in print design to the expanded techy times of WordPress website design, SEO and social page branding.
-Each day she art directs and manages projects, helping Portland area locals and out-of-state business owners with their graphic design services.
+Each day she art directs and manages responsive website design and graphic arts projects, helping Portland area locals and out-of-state business owners with their graphic design services.

 Amy hails from the suburbs of Portland, but is really a country girl Oregonian from the long-gone township of Niagara.
 She is happily married to Andy, and the proud Auntie of 23 nieces and nephews.
 She is an experienced designer with over 25 years in the worlds of visual communication, including print, signage, textiles and digital marketing with WorddPress, SEO, and social page design.